ellisk42/ec/Readme.md

 A file with the commands for every experiment in the main paper can be found in the Results section.

 ## Pretrained Models
-Pretrained models for the best models on each domain in the paper trained with and without languagein the table below are available on Zenodo [here](https://zenodo.org/record/3889158#.XuGsop5Kg8M).
+Pretrained models for the best models on each domain in the paper trained with and without language in the table below are available on Zenodo [here](https://zenodo.org/record/3889158#.XuGsop5Kg8M).
 These are checkpoints, and should be resumed using the ```--resume``` command.
 They can also be used to reproduce the experimental results given in the ```docs/neurips_2020_experiments``` file.

 ## Results
-The table below (Table 1 in the main paper) shows % held-out tasks solved on both the graphics program and rege domains, including when testing and trained on synthetic and human language data; the table also shows performance on model ablations and baselines.
+The table below (Table 1 in the main paper) shows % held-out tasks solved on both the graphics program and regex domains, including when testing and trained on synthetic and human language data; the table also shows performance on model ablations and baselines.

 ![results](./docs/neurips_2020.png "Results")